thunderrabbit/automatic-happiness/content/episode/2017/11/09mt3-knocked-off-the-stage-by-the-big-ball.md

 ---
-title: "mt3: knocked off the stage by the big ball"
+title: "knocked off the stage by the big ball"
 tags: [ "mt3", "video", "hilarious", "if i do say so myself" ]
 author: Rob Nugen
 youtube: KInRqcbDY3s